 What is Cellular Senescence?

-Cellular senescence means that the cells in our body stop dividing.
-In the 1960s, two scientists, Leonard Hayflick and Paul Moorhead, conducted experiments on human cells and found that they have a certain life cycle, but after a certain amount of division After that, it will never reproduce, nor will it split.
-Hayflick and Moorhead were the first to associate cellular aging with the human aging process, which was later believed to help prevent cancer.
-In addition, cell senescence is also related to biological processes such as tissue repair, development, aging, and age-related diseases.
+Cellular senescence is when the cells in our body stop dividing.
+In the 1960s, two scientists, Leonard Hayflick and Paul Moorhead, conducted experiments on human cells and found that they have a certain life cycle, but after a certain number of divisions After that, it will never be born again, nor will it be divided.
+Hayflick and Moorhead were the first to link cellular senescence to the human aging process.
+In addition, cellular senescence has been implicated in biological processes such as tissue repair, development, aging, and age-related diseases.

 Premature cellular senescence caused by free radicals increases the aging process in our bodies which can result in a weakened immune system, diseases, infections, and early aging.
 The process of cellular senescence can be initiated, triggered, or sped up through a variety of stress-related factors that can occur from internal or environmentally damaging factors such as oxidative stress.

 What is Vitamin E?

-Vitamin E is a group of fat-soluble vitamins that protect our immune system by fighting off free radicals and has been studied extensively for its abilities in how it can benefit our health, healing, the slowing of the aging process, as well assisting in preventing certain diseases such as cancers and heart disease.
-Ensuring that you get enough vitamin E is a great way of looking out for and maintaining your health as well as the early prevention of cellular senescence.
-Talk to your doctor first before taking any vitamin E supplements.
+Vitamin E is a group of fat-soluble vitamins that protect our immune system by fighting free radicals, and has been extensively studied for how it benefits our health, heals, slows the aging process, and helps prevent certain diseases.
+Ensuring adequate vitamin E intake is a great way to achieve and maintain good health and prevent premature cellular aging.
+Check with your doctor before taking any vitamin E supplements.

 Good Food Sources of Vitamin E: